njinco/linins/README.md

 ## Configuration knobs
 - `--bundles base,desktop` or `BUNDLES="base,desktop"`: comma-separated list of bundle files to install (see `packages/`).
+- `--bundles +desktop,dev`: prepend defaults (`base`) and add more bundles.
+- `--bundles @/path/to/bundles.txt`: load bundle names from a local file (comma or whitespace separated, `#` for comments).
+Example file: `packages/bundles.example.txt`.
 - `--with-docker` or `WITH_DOCKER=1`: installs Docker Engine + Compose plugin.
 - `--with-tailscale` or `WITH_TAILSCALE=1`: installs the official Tailscale package.
+- `--dry-run` or `DRY_RUN=1`: prints intended actions without making changes.
+- `--list-bundles`: lists bundle files from a local `packages/` directory.
+- `--print-packages`: prints the resolved, deduplicated package list and exits.
+- `--validate-packages` or `VALIDATE_PACKAGES=1`: verifies packages exist in APT cache before install.
+- `--validate-only`: validates packages and exits without installing.
+- `--version`: prints the git short hash when run from a clone.
+- `--step` or `--interactive`: prompts before each major step.
 - `RAW_BASE_URL`: root URL hosting `install.sh` + `packages/`.
 Override this when mirroring or hosting elsewhere.

 The script deduplicates packages across bundles and runs apt in non-interactive mode.
 You can edit any of the `packages/*.txt` files and rerun the installer to converge on the new state.